10 Worst Zoos For Elephants In Captivity

 IN DEFENSE OF ANIMALS • 3010 KERNER BLVD. • SAN RAFAEL, CA 94901 • 415-448-0048

-One response to “10 Worst Zoos For Elephants In Captivity”
+One thought on “10 Worst Zoos For Elephants In Captivity”

 In Defense of Animals has rightly exposed Edmonton Zoo for its solitary confinement and treatment of Lucy.
 For many years, the Zoo has failed to comply with Alberta’s Zoo Standards and other professional welfare standards requiring social interaction for elephants.
 The government is failing to enforce the standards that should be protecting Lucy’s welfare.
 The only solution to Lucy’s respiratory and other health issues might rely on her being retired to a warmer environment, for which Asian elephants have evolved.